Opentrons/otone_docs/updating_firmware.md

 ##Copy Over `firmware.bin`

-From the folder you downloaded from GitHub,
+From the folder you downloaded from GitHub, find the `firmware.bin` file.

 ![Select Config File] (img/Update-Firmware/SelectFirmwareBin.png)

+Drag `firmware.bin` to the Smoothie's drive.
+Your drive should now look like the following:

+![Select Config File] (img/Update-Firmware/dragFirmwareBin.png)

-##Select Your Opentrons Model
+##Select Your Opentrons Model Config

 Opentrons [come in three models](https://opentrons.com/robots), the Standard, Pro, and Hood.
 Each model requires a unique "config" file to go along with it.
+Find the config file that matches your robot (the folders are named after each model).

 ![Select Config File] (img/Update-Firmware/SelectConfigFile.png)

-Inside the downloaded folder, you'll find another folder called "config", which holds a config file for each model.
-Select your

-1. Copy `firmware.bin` into the Smoothie folder (found on the Smoothie's SD card).
-This will overwrite the `firmware.cur` upon restart.
-2. Restart the Smoothie.
+Drag the `config` file from the correct folder onto the Smoothie's drive.
+You will be overwriting the old `config` file, so your computer may ask if you would like to proceed with replacing it.

+![Select Config File] (img/Update-Firmware/replaceConfig.png)

+##Restart

+Unmount the Smoothie's driver from your computer, and power cycle the robot.
+When the Smoothieboard powers on, it will read the `firmware.bin` file, then save it as `FIRMWARE.CUR`.
+It will then read the new `config` file, and your liquid handler now has updated firmware.